 Specific Aim 2.
 APPLICATION: Apply allelic series inferences to complex traits from Diversity Outbred and Collaborative Cross mice.

+Again 3-4 sentences.
+We will optimize on simulated data.
+Then we will do a CC ->DO translation.
+Then we will do a DO-> CC translation.

 We first will perform simulation studies to characterize QTL detection power enhancements with allelic series-informed QTL mapping.
 We’ll use Diversity Outbred and Collaborative Cross mice’s genotypes to simulate traits.
 Because the traits are simulated, we know their allelic series.
 We then perform two methods of QTL mapping.
 In the first, we map traits with the standard eight-allele models.
 Second, we use allelic series to restrict the number of parameters in our models.
 We then map the same simulated traits, with the restricted models to quantify the enhancement in statistical power.